fzhao888/Regex-Tutorial/gist-template.md

 ### Quantifiers

 Quantifiers limit the number of times and characters that can be matched.
-For example, `{2,6}`, towards the end of our example regular expression, means our matched pattern's length must be between 2 and 6 characters long.
+For example, `([a-z\.]{2,6}`, towards the end of our example regular expression, means our subexpression's matched pattern (`([a-z\.]`) length must be between 2 and 6 characters long.
+This makes sense because the top level domain name generally appear towards the end of an email.

-They are inherently greedy, which we will describe in more detail in (#greedy-and-lazy-match) .
+Quantifiers are inherently greedy, which we will describe in more detail in (#greedy-and-lazy-match) .

 ### OR Operator

+The OR operator (`|`) allows for OR logic within grouping contructs.

 ### Character Classes